PramsuPandey/LTCLets-Book/README.md

 This web application is powered by MySQL, PHP and other programming languages.

 Soon the LTC-LetsBook website will be online, running on 000webhost.
-In the future you will be able to buy our software to manage your appointment.
+In the future you will be able to buy our software to manage your appointments.

 # How to use: